onnx/onnx/docs/ShapeInference.md

 In ONNX 1.10 release, symbol generation and propagation along with shape data propagation was added to ONNX graph level shape inference.
 Detailed proposal is [here](proposals/SymbolicShapeInfProposal.md)

+## Background

+Please see this [section](IR.md#static-tensor-shapes) of IR.md for a review of static tensor shapes.
+In particular, a static tensor shape (represented by a `TensorShapeProto`) is distinct from a runtime tensor shape.
+This feature is commonly used when the exact runtime tensor shape is not known statically (that is, at compile time).

+* A `Tensor` with an undefined `shape` field is used to represent a tensor of unknown rank.
+* A `Tensor` with a defined `shape` represents a tensor of known rank.
+* Each `Dimension` of a `TensorShapeProto` can have a known integer value (represented by the `dim_value` field) or it can have an unknown value represented by a symbolic identified (the `dim_param` field) or it may have neither field defined (in which case it represents an anonymous unknown value).

 ## Invoking Shape Inference